By John Velleco

 The Ninth Circuit’s contempt for the Second Amendment is no secret.
 As one of Gun Owners of America’s other recent briefs explained: “[p]ractically speaking, the Ninth Circuit has never found a Second Amendment violation it won’t countenance.”

 Just this week, the Ninth Circuit once again lived up to its reputation, handing down its opinion in Young v.
-Hawaii and, in effect, striking the word “bear” from the phrase “keep and bear arms” in the Second Amendment, and ignored the arguments that Gun Owners of America made in our amicus brief in the case.
+Hawaii and, in effect, striking the word “bear” from the phrase “keep and bear arms” in the Second Amendment, and ignoring the arguments that Gun Owners of America made in our amicus brief in the case.

 The Young case involves a challenge to Hawaii’s onerous requirement that a person wanting to openly carry a firearm in public must demonstrate an “urgency” or particular “need” to do so.
 In its opinion, the Ninth Circuit has extended its infamous Peruta decision (deciding there is no right to concealed carry outside the home), to now claim that “[t]here is no right to carry arms openly in public; nor is any such right within the scope of the Second Amendment.”